 Aside from discounts, there are other ways you can reduce your car insurance premium.

 If you have a very broad insurance policy that includes several optional coverages like collision and comprehensive, you may want to reduce your coverage.

-Many insurance companies advise that drivers whose vehicles are worth under 10 times the amount paid for collision and comprehensive coverage, it may not be worth the cost to keep those coverages.
+Many insurance companies advise that drivers whose vehicles are worth 10 times the amount paid for collision and comprehensive coverage, it may not be worth the cost to keep those coverages.

 Raise Your Deductible

 If your rates are continuing to rise as you get older, you might want to consider raising your deductible.
 If you're driving fewer miles, your likelihood of an accident goes down.

 While you'll end up paying a higher dollar amount in the event of a claim, you may save a lot of money in the long run if you have no or very few accidents.

 You may be able to save money by switching the primary driver on your policy to a younger driver.
 Many seniors often choose to switch the primary driver to one of their children.